gruberb/rust-in-20-days/day-01/day-01.md

 This bash script installed two tools: `rustup` and `cargo`.

-The first, `rustup`, is your toolchain installer.
+* The first, `rustup`, is your toolchain installer.
 You can use it to update your Rust version and install different compile targets.
+* The second, `cargo`, is Rust's package manager.
+You create projects with it, install third party depdencies, build and run Rust programs with.

 You can also install components with it, like the Rust formatter:
 ```bash
 rustup component add rustfmt
 ```

 Now you can format your code with `cargo fmt`.

-The second, `cargo`, is Rust's package manager.
-You create projects with it, install third party depdencies, build and run Rust programs with.

 ## Tooling